Skip to content

 Welcome to pyqtorch

 pyqtorch is a state vector simulator designed for quantum machine learning written in PyTorch.
 It allows for building fully differentiable quantum circuits comprised of both digital and analog operations using a intuitive torch.nn.Module-based API.
+It can be used standalone as shown in these docs, or through our framework for quantum programming: Qadence.

 Setup